Delitefully/DiscordLists/README.md

 * `DISCOVERABLE_DISABLED` — Guild is permanently removed from Discovery by Discord.

-* `ENABLED_DISCOVERABLE_BEFORE` - Enabled Server Discovery before the Discovery Checklist launched.
+* `ENABLED_DISCOVERABLE_BEFORE` - Given to servers that have enabled Discovery at any point.

 * ~~`FEATURABLE`~~ - Deprecated